ibm-cloud-docs/containers/cs_cluster_update.md

 <img src="images/icon-vpc.png" alt="VPC infrastructure provider icon" width="15" style="width:15px; border-style: none"/>  Applies to only VPC clusters.
 Have a classic cluster?
 See [Updating classic worker nodes](#worker_node) instead.
 {: note}

 * **Patch**: A worker node patch update includes security fixes.
-You can update the VPC worker node to the latest patch by using the `ibmcloud ks worker-replace` command.
+You can update the VPC worker node to the latest patch by using the `ibmcloud ks worker replace` command.
 * **Major.minor**: A `major.minor` update moves up the Kubernetes version of the worker node to the same version as the master.
 This type of update often includes changes to the Kubernetes API or other behaviors that you must prepare your cluster for.
-You can update the VPC worker node to the same patch by using the `ibmcloud ks worker-replace` command with the `--update` flag.
+You can update the VPC worker node to the same patch by using the `ibmcloud ks worker replace` command with the `--update` flag.

 For more information, see [Update types](/docs/containers?topic=containers-cs_versions#update_types).